FlameFractal/blog/_posts/2016-07-07-set-up-a-fast-way-to-blog.md

 tags: [terminal, git, blog]
 ---

+## tl;dr
+So, this is what I just did to publish this post.

++ Opened terminal
++ Typed `blog set-up-a-fast-way-to-blog`
++ Wrote.
+Saved.
+Got back to work.

+---

 ## Preface

-So a couple of days ago, I moved from wordpress to a Jekyll based blog.
-I didn't migrate all the data except a couple of posts.
+So a couple of days ago, I moved from WordPress to a _Jekyll_ based blog.
+I migrated none but 2 posts.

 So my workflow would be like this when I had an idea that I wanted to write a post about: